This FAA-approved program is designed to prepare students for entry-level positions in the Aviation Engine maintenance industry.

-Graduates will meet Federal Aviation Administration requirements for the issuance of a Powerplant certificate.
+Graduates will meet FAA requirements for the issuance of a powerplant certificate.
 Aviation maintenance technicians are qualified to perform service or make repairs on all types and sizes of private and commercial aircraft propulsion systems.
 Related fields include aircraft and component manufacturing.
 Students are eligible for FAA certification upon completion of required technical credits.

 Note: Graduates must meet FAA literacy requirements and complete technical credits for FAA certification.